BerkeleyLearnVerify/Scenic/docs/simulators.rst

+..  _simulators:

 Supported Simulators
 ====================

-Scenic is designed to be easily interfaced to any simulator (see :doc:`new_simulator`).
+Scenic is designed to be easily interfaced to any simulator (see :ref:`new_simulator`).
 On this page we list interfaces that we and others have developed; if you have a new interface, let us know and we'll list it here!

 .. contents:: Supported Simulators: